Departmental M.A. and Ph.D. Policies and Procedures

 4. Within the parameters stated above, the structure and content of the examination may vary to suit the purposes of the examiners, but some effort shall be made to ensure that the examination has a reasonable breadth of coverage, including, in addition to a core component testing the student’s knowledge of the language and literature in question, some aspects of literary, linguistic, and cultural history, broadly interpreted.
 The student must arrange to meet with their academic adviser in order to discuss the form of the examination and the expectations of the examiners.
 This meeting, which should be held no later than the quarter prior to the quarter in which the examination is to be taken, will constitute a final assessment of the student’s preparation for the examination, and in connection with this, the student may be asked to compile a list of courses taken and readings done during the program of study.

-2.3.1 The two-member examination committee will consist of the student’s academic adviser as chair
+2.3.1 The two-member supervisory committee will consist of the student’s academic adviser as chair

 and another member suggested by the adviser upon consultation with the student.

-2.3.2 In the event the student fails the examination, the examining committee may arrange for another to be given at an appropriate time.
-If the student’s performance is especially poor and it is the opinion of the examining committee, after evaluating the student’s grade reports, performance during course work and seminars, and overall research work and achievements, that the student has demonstrated no likelihood of successfully completing the degree, the student may be asked by their adviser to leave the program.
-(See section 2.1.2.)
+2.3.2 In the event the student fails the examination, the supervisory committee may arrange for another to be given at an appropriate time.
+If the student’s performance is especially poor and it is the opinion of the supervisory committee, after evaluating the student’s grade reports, performance during course work and seminars, and overall research work and achievements, that the student has demonstrated no likelihood of successfully completing the degree, the student will be subject to the procedures of the Graduate School's Unsatisfactory Performance and Progress policy (See section 2.1.2.)

 2.4.1 After satisfactory completion of course work, passing of the requisite examinations, and presentation of acceptable research work, the student will be deemed to have satisfied the requirements for the M.A. degree.